Residence Life & Housing Policies

 - live with grandparents, or siblings who live in the Roanoke Valley area;

-- are 23 years old (before the beginning of the term they desire to live off campus)
+- are 23 years old (before December of the year they desire to live off campus)

 - are a military veteran;